Feb 23, 2021

 Boilers using gas, oil, coal or wood are being phased out and replaced by electrically powered alternatives, such as electric heaters, water tanks and heat pumps.
 This creates a higher demand for electricity and more pressure on electricity grids to cope with challenges such as peak hour electricity usage.
 You can read more about that in our previous article here.

-Homes using electricity at the same time in peak hours (e.g. during evenings when everyone is watching TV) causes huge stress on the system, a problem that has yet to be solved.
+Homes using electricity at the same time during peak hours (e.g. during evenings when everyone is watching TV) causes huge stress on the system, a problem that has yet to be solved.
 Our delayed transition to a more renewable energy reliant system further highlights the expense of fossil fuels!
 Instead, a shift towards a smarter more efficient energy consumption system is needed more than ever.

 3) How can I mitigate this? - What can I do to reduce my energy bills?